Surah Ar-Ra’d (Surah 13 – The Thunder) describes a common challenge or criticism from unbelievers

 Easter: Celebrating the Resurrection of that Sunday

-Today the resurrection of Isa al Masih is often referred to as Easter, and the Sunday that he rose is often remembered as Easter Sunday.
+Today we often call the day of resurrection of Isa al Masih Easter, and the Sunday that he rose as Easter Sunday.
 But these words only came into use hundreds of years afterwards.
 The actual words used to remember the resurrection of Isa al Masih are not important.
-What is important is the resurrection of the Prophet as a fulfillment of the Festival of First Fruits begun hundreds of years earlier in the time of the Prophet Musa, and what this means for you and me.
+What is important is the resurrection of the Prophet as a fulfilment of the Festival of First Fruits begun hundreds of years earlier in the time of the Prophet Musa, and what this means for you and me.

 This is seen for Sunday of the new week in the Timeline:

 This also answers our question about ‘Good Friday’.
 As the Injil explains: